A List of Pro-Choice Resources for Nebraskans

 Why Crisis Pregnancy Centers Are Awful

-1. Most are NOT actual doctors’ offices which means they are not obligated to follow HIPAA laws regarding your privacy, so they can give away your information to anti-abortion organizations, or the government if they so choose
+a.
+They are not obligated to follow HIPAA laws regarding your privacy, so they can give away your information to anti-abortion organizations, or the government

 2. They discourage effective forms of birth control